papaoloba/nightly-code-orchestrator/README.md

     <strong>Transform your development workflow with automated coding sessions</strong>
   </p>
   <p>
-    Made with ❤️ by the Nightly Code team
+    Made with ❤️ by the Paolo Barbato
   </p>
 </div>